anassmar/Maghreb-macro-economique-analyse/README.md

 Insights and recommendations are provided on the following key areas:

   - produced Wealth distribution per capita : GDP an GNI analyses per capita over 64 years (1960-2024).
   - Economic evolotion in the three countries: analyses of GDP evolotion, Gross capital formation impact on the GDP.

+The used data is availible here ([Link](https://data.worldbank.org/))

 The Python code used to clean and transform data is availible here([Download link](https://1drv.ms/b/c/1a47f50edb86c182/ERPbG-ldwVRHsCM2-yopJYgBEN7NMcAdrJgQtiF7LvGENA?e=hbGVhL))